 Glas-Denbury has 2 camping fields both on Fairfield Farm, right by the festival arena – just a couple of minutes walk away.
 The site is in the middle of the countryside with views across the fields.
-One of our fields is for general camping and the further field is for quieter camping although we do operate a quiet policy across the whole campsite.
+One of our fields is for general camping and the further field is for quieter family camping, although we do operate a quiet policy across the whole campsite.
 There are plenty of toilets and mains water taps on the camping field and a mains water point in each field.
 Please note this is a farm site so the ground can be a little bumpy and we do not offer electric hook up or waste disposal/chemical toilet points for campervans or caravans.
 Please also note no cars are allowed onto the camping fields so you will need to park in the car park and carry your camping gear through to the site – bring a wheelbarrow or trolley.
 We have crew and stewards on site who will help you and also we are thrilled that a team from Kingskerswell Navigators will be on site to assist you as well where you need it.
 Please do come prepared though – bring wheelbarrows, trolleys and pack light!

 Camper Vans and caravans are welcome although do check with us if your vehicle is large – we are a farm site so want to make sure you will get through the gates!
 There is a dedicated area for these and tents are not allowed to be pitched next to them.
 Cars must also be moved into the car park.
 We will also allow awnings to be used on campers as long as they are of a reasonable size and don’t take up unnecessary room – we need to be fair to all!

-Please scroll down to read the camping terms and conditions of entry before booking a camping ticket – hopefully it will answer all your questions and if not please feel free to email us anytime on firstname.lastname@example.org.
+Please scroll down to read the camping terms and conditions of entry before booking a camping ticket – hopefully it will answer all your questions and if not please feel free to email us anytime on email@example.com.

-CAR PARK; The car park is located right next to the camping fields.
+LOCATION AND ACCESSIBILITY; The car park is located right next to the camping fields.
 No cars are allowed into the camping fields so please make sure you bring trolleys or wheelbarrows to assist you in moving your belongings from car to pitch.
 We do have a team dedicated to helping you from car to campsite so on arrival please do go find them if you need assistance!
 Please remember that Fairfield Farm is a working dairy farm so the land may be uneven in places and grass a little harder than your lawn at home!
 Suitable footwear advised!
 Please email us on firstname.lastname@example.org if you need any special assistance into the festival or go to the “about us page” for more info.

 OPENING HOURS – The campsite opens at 2pm on Friday and closes on Sunday at 4pm.
 Access to the festival arena is from 5pm on the Friday through to 0030 and then from early Saturday morning (for breakfast!) through to 0030.
 Sunday the arena is open for campers for breakfast and shop in the Butterfly Bazaar to grab those last minute bits!